-Angelo Mosso’s Circulation of Blood in the Human Brain
+Angelo Mosso’s Circulation of Blood in the Human Brain PDF

 Modern brain imaging is revolutionizing the study of brain function in health and disease.
 However, few realize that its origins began in the nineteenth century with Dr. Angelo Mosso’s pioneering experiments.

 A foremost Italian physiologist and scientist, Angelo Mosso studied several patients brought to him with head injuries that exposed their live brains to direct, long-term observation.
 He took advantage of these rare opportunities to document, for the first time, changes in cerebral blood flow in response to different stimuli, behaviors, and emotions, the very same changes that are now the basis for the measurements underlying modern functional brain imaging.

 Mosso was widely recognized by his contemporaries for his highly original studies, published both in Italian in 1878 and in German in 1881.
 Yet there has never been a translation through which this groundbreaking work could be appreciated by the English-speaking world.
 Indeed, Angelo Mosso’s sophisticated experiments were to neuroscience what surgeon William Beaumont’s in vivo observations were to gastric physiology fifty years earlier.
 This unique monograph establishes Mosso’s rightful role as the pioneer of brain imaging.
 Through it, the modern reader, whether expert neuroscientist or interested student, can gain a new perspective on the author’s remarkable insights: how behaviors as subtle as thinking about a subject or feeling an emotion produce the changes in pulsations of the brain that he observed and recorded for posterity.